Pararius/action-terraform/README.md

     # Limit the number of concurrent operations during plan/apply
     # Default: '10'
     terraform_parallelism: ''

+    # Whether to (try to) refresh the state during plan/apply.
+Only to be used
+    # when state's so large and mostly static that refreshing it everytime is a
+    # bit overkill.
+    # Default: 'false'
+    terraform_refresh: ''

     # A multiline string containing targets that should be passed to terraform
     # (one per line)